-As part of the celebration, Samaritan’s Purse, an evangelical organization that provides physical and spiritual aid to hurting people worldwide, arranged to distribute Operation Christmas Child shoebox gifts to Himba children.
-But these shoeboxes contained a priceless addition: printed copies of The Greatest Gift, a gospel booklet, in Himba.
+Samaritan’s Purse, an evangelical organization that provides physical and spiritual aid to hurting people worldwide, arranged to distribute Operation Christmas Child shoebox gifts to Himba children as part of the celebration.
+Each shoebox contained a priceless addition: The Greatest Gift in Himba.

-The Himba were astonished to have this resource in their heart language.
-As an oral community of 60,000 speakers, they have few printed materials.
-A wave of excitement swept through the land as the distribution of gifts and recorded materials then spread to five other villages.
+A wave of excitement swept through the surrounding communities as the distribution of gifts and recorded materials spread to five other villages!

-“Mark is a highly oral gospel,” says Samuel Chiang, President and CEO of Seed Company and an orality expert.
+“Mark is a highly oral Gospel,” says Samuel Chiang, former President and CEO of Seed Company and an orality expert.
 “It is particularly well-suited to people from a storytelling culture.”

-Samuel went on to express another dimension to this multiplication of God’s Word: “When a predominantly oral people hear a story once, they already begin to memorize it.
+Furthermore, oral Bible stories have a way of spreading rapidly throughout the community.
+Chiang continues, “When a predominantly oral people hear a story once, they already begin to memorize it.
 They live in the stories, and they are etched into their minds.
 So, they are eager to talk about the stories.”
-That longing leads the formerly unreached people to profess their faith in Christ, tell others about that faith, and then initiate discipleship programs.

 In addition to the Scripture and resources, each MP3 player included worship songs in the Himba language.
-Michael Cardy, strategic initiatives manager for Samaritan’s Purse, reports:
+The strategic initiatives manager for Samaritan’s Purse, Michael Cardy, reports:

 “We are hearing stories of villages gathering around the campfire, listening and learning, of children tending flocks deep in the [Kaokoveld region of Namibia] and singing the songs to each other.”

 God’s Word continues to have special significance for the hardworking translation team members.

 Project coordinator Elton-John Hepundjua serves as assistant pastor in the Uniting Reformed Church in Southern Africa.
 He says: